 Please note!
-Our Denver Workforce Center formerly located on Speer has relocated to 1391 Delaware St. We apologize for any inconvenience.
+Our Denver Workforce Center temporarily located at 1391 Delaware St. will be closed as of November 25, 2015.
+We apologize for any inconvenience.

 We are ready when you are!
 With training and workshops, you can increase not only your job skills and employability, but your confidence as well.
 We offer a wide range of classroom-style training programs designed to meet your needs . . . and those of your future employer.

 Don't care for a classroom setting?
 One-on-one sessions are available to you, too.
 We can help with computer issues and also give you ideas to improve your job search.
 Just ask for details to schedule your own session--available in 30-minute increments.

 Don't be left out because your computer skills aren't up-to-date.
 We can guide you through the most basic tasks, from using email and the internet to becoming more comfortable with Microsoft Word and Excel.
 Pass all seven sections of the Digital Literacy Certification and you can confidently prove to employers that you are ready for high-performance, better wage jobs!

 Each of our Workforce Centers offers a free computer lab that also includes copiers, phones and fax for use in your job search, too.

 We also regularly host job fairs and hiring events for area employers who are hiring now.
 Be sure to ask about what's going on this week!Remember that all of these events, sessions and the materials provided are free to you.
 We only ask that you make a reservation so we can plan effectively.